 Basic raw materials and ingredients that are permitted to be used are as follows:

-Cereals: All milled cereals suitable for human consumption processed in such a way as to reduce the fibre content, when necessary.
-Such cereals processed in a way to decrease, and, if possible to eliminate the anti-nutrients such as phytates, tannins and other phenolic materials, lectins, trypsins and chymo-trypsin inhibitors which can lower the protein quality and digestibility, amino acid bioavailability and mineral absorption shall be permitted.
-Appropriate enzymes for decreasing the fibre content and anti-nutrients may be used during such processing.
+Cereals: All milled cereals suitable for human consumption processed in such a way as to reduce the fiber content, when necessary.
+Such cereals processed in a way to decrease, and, if possible to eliminate the anti-nutrients such as phytates, tannins and other phenolic materials, lectins, trypsins and chymotrypsin inhibitors which can lower the protein quality and digestibility, amino acid bioavailability and mineral absorption shall be permitted.
+Appropriate enzymes for decreasing the fiber content and anti-nutrients may be used during such processing.
 Cereals as a source should mainly contain carbohydrates and significant quantity (8-12%) of protein.

-Legumes and Pulses: Legumes and pulses such as chick peas, cow peas, lentils, peas, green gram, kidney beans, soya beans containing at least 20% protein on dry basis.
-Legumes and pulses provide lysine that is deficient in cereals but deficient in Lmethionine which may be added.
-Legumes and pulses must be appropriately processed to reduce, as much as possible, the anti-nutritional factors normally present such as phytates, lectins (haemagglutenins), trypsin and chemo-trypsin inhibitors.
-Soya when used must be ensured that it contains low levels of phytoerstrogens. [lectins may be reduced by moist heat treatment; trypsin inhibitor activity by heating to high temperature or prolonged boiling; phytates may be reduced enzymatically or by soaking; phytoestrogens by fermentation].Field beans and faba beans shall not be used due to favism.
+Legumes and Pulses: Legumes and pulses such as chickpeas, cowpeas, lentils, peas, green gram, kidney beans, soya beans containing at least 20% protein on a dry basis.
+Legumes and pulses provide lysine that is deficient in cereals but deficient in L-methionine which may be added.
+Legumes and pulses must be appropriately processed to reduce, as much as possible, the anti-nutritional factors normally present such as phytates, lectins (haemagglutinins), trypsin and chemo-trypsin inhibitors.
+Soya, when used, must be ensured that it contains low levels of phytoestrogens. [lectins may be reduced by moist heat treatment; trypsin inhibitor activity by heating to high temperature or prolonged boiling; phytates may be reduced enzymatically or by soaking; phytoestrogens by fermentation].Field beans and faba beans shall not be used due to favism.

-- Soyabeans: dehulled flour, (full fat and defatted) protein concentrate, protein isolate
+- Soybeans: dehulled flour, (full fat and defatted) protein concentrate, protein isolate

 - Sesame seeds: whole ground and defatted flour